 Organic wool means that the care of the animals’ rights are concerned and strictly regulated and controlled.
 Synthetic hormones and pesticides are not allowed and the farm conditions are humane.
 The spinning and dyeing process is also eco-friendly and cannot contain harmful chemicals.
 The best certification for organic wool is to us GOTS as it has criteria throughout the whole process, from farming to final product, and includes social criteria for labour as well.

 A good semi-synthetic alternative to knitted/woven viscose and conventional cotton are Modal® and Tencel®.
 These materials are registered as a trademark by Lenzing AG, an Austrian company marketing several brands of cellulose-synthetic fibre products.
 It is a regenerated fibre spun by reconstituting cellulose, often taken from the beech or eucalyptus tree.
 The forests are sustainably farmed and most oftenly FSC-certified.
 This procedure needs much less use of water, land, synthetic fertilizers and chemicals than both viscose and conventional cotton.
 Process chemicals are strictly controlled and recycled and re-used through a closed-loop system.
 Quality results in colour fastness, dyeing, shrinkage and fading are just as good as cotton.
-Another positive aspect is that it is made out of wood pulp, it’s and therefore both biodegradable and recyclable to.
+Another positive aspect is that it is made out of wood pulp, and therefore both biodegradable and recyclable to.

 Polyester is a synthetic fibre that came to the market in the 1950’s and is today one of the most commonly used fibres in the textile industry.
 During the years it has been developed into several various fabric structures and heavy-duty functions.
 Regrettably, conventional polyester is made from an un-renewable source and requires crude oil and a lot of chemicals.